-You may also enjoy these Children’s Books About Sex and Puberty!
+Related List: Children’s Books About Sex and Puberty!

 As hard as it can be to have these conversations with our kids, research shows that having them early and regularly are one of the best defenses we have against our children becoming victims.
 It is never the fault of a child when abuse occurs, but children who understand body boundaries are more equipped to speak up with something is wrong.